Vulpenson/storey/README.md

 - [x] SwaggerUI
 - [x] One integration test for an endpoint
 - [ ] Kafka — simulate sending `ProductCreatedEvent` to analytics when a product is created
-- [ ] Create Postman collection
+- [x] Create Postman collection

-### Every pull request has bigger-picture explanations on the code changes that are brought up in each branch
+### Every pull request has explanations on the code changes that are brought up in each branch